 In the end, World of Warcraft: Wrath of the Lich King is a board game with a Pandemic system, but not a pure re-skin.
 The authors Justin Kemppainen, Todd Michlitsch, Alexandar Ortloff and Michael Sanfilippo have scrutinized almost every mechanism and at least modified it in detail to suit the Blizzard license.
 In the overall picture, however, the game remains recognizable as a Pandemic offshoot: it's about strategic placement and resource and opponent control.

 In the guise of a World of Warcraft, this is much more fun, especially for fans of the video game.
 Last but not least, this is due to the successful thematic implementation: heroes and hordes as well as the Obermotz are recognizable, the hero skills are each unique and efficient in their combination with other players.
 Anyway, the World of Warcraft: Wrath of the Lich King board game looks great on the table.
 It can be understood as an invitation for non-gamers to perhaps think outside the box.
-The Pandemic spin-off has been modeled down to the smallest game scene from the MMO - this is particularly impressive in the finale, which is not a game in terms of play, but visually.
+The Pandemic spin-off has been recreated right down to the smallest game scene from the MMO - this is particularly impressive in the finale, which is not a game in terms of play, but visually.

 Broken down to the essentials, the game means: solving three quests and beating up the Lich King.
 Some variance for upcoming games comes into play at least through the different quest boards, of which you only need three per game.